-Policy Policy Overview Local Planning Strategy Implications SPP 3 - Urban Growth and Settlement SPP 3.0 sets out the principles and considerations that will be applied to planning for urban growth and settlements to ensure that it is sustainable, well planned and reflects community's aspirations, needs and values.
-It outlines general measures to create sustainable communities; plan liveable neighbourhoods; coordinate services and infrastructure and manage rural-residential growth The LPS will seek to: Promote a sustainable, efficient and well-planned settlement and urban growth pattern across suitable land to provide for a wide variety of housing, employment, recreation facilities and open space to meet social and economic needs of the community.
-Identify sufficient land to be zoned for residential and rural living to meet expected population needs and based on assessment of existing lot take up.
-Promote a sustainable and liveable neighbourhood form which reduces energy, water and travel demand while ensuring safe and convenient access to employment and services by transport modes, provides choice and affordability of housing and creates an identifiable sense of place for each community.
+Policy Policy Overview Local Planning Strategy Implications Local Planning Strategy Implications planning for urban growth and settlements to ensure that it is sustainable, well planned and reflects community's aspirations, needs and values.
+It outlines general measures to create sustainable communities; plan liveable neighbourhoods; coordinate Promote a sustainable, efficient and well-planned settlement and urban growth pattern across suitable land to provide for a wide variety of housing, employment, recreation facilities and open space to meet social and economic needs of the community.
 SPP 3.4 - Natural Hazards and Disasters Encourages local governments to adopt a systematic approach to considering natural hazards and disasters to minimise adverse impacts on communities, the economy and environment.
 Risk from natural hazards including earthquake, bushfire and flood risk is to be addressed in the LPS.
 SPP 3.5 - Historic Heritage Conservation Sets out principles for conservation and protection of historic heritage places and provide more certainty to landowners and the community regarding heritage identification, conservation and protection The LPS identifies areas of historic cultural heritage and will give direction regarding any need to review the Shire's heritage protection framework.
 Draft SPP 3.6 - Development Contributions for Infrastructure Sets out principles and considerations for development contributions to provide infrastructure in new and established urban areas, and the form, content and process to be followed.
 It ensures this occurs in an accountable, transparent and consistent manner.
 The Shire does not comprise any infrastructure contribution areas and will need to explore alternative funding strategies.